Eumaeus/Peripatos/posts/01 Greece/07 Interludes/Interludes.md

 The whole point of staying here was to put us near Thermopylae.
 As everyone no doubt knows, Thermopylae was the site of a battle fought in 480 BCE between the Persians under emperor Xerxes (the invading force) and the Greek city-states (defending their homeland).
 Spartan king Leonidas and his force of 300 Spartan warriors famously held them off at the "Hot Gates," a narrow pass on the coastline.
 We were keen to see this landscape!

 To refresh our memories of the details, we watched the movie *300* as historical prep.
 It really isn't bad for a quick and engaging refresher of the key characters and events.
 To sum up: Persia is invading Greece.
-King Leonidas of Sparta leads an army, including 300 special forces dudes all the way to the "Hot Gates," a narrow pass where they set up shop and manage to keep the Persians at bay until they're betrayed by one Ephialtes, who leads the Persians up and around a "goat path" to get get behind the Spartan forces and kill them to a man.
+King Leonidas of Sparta leads an army, including 300 special forces dudes, all the way to the "Hot Gates," a narrow pass where they set up shop and manage to keep the Persians at bay until they're betrayed by one Ephialtes, who leads the Persians up and around a "goat path" to get behind the Spartan forces and kill them to a man.

 ![The great Leonidas in Sparta](images/Sparta_Leonidas_IMG_2401.jpg)